 We aim to include papers that address how intersectional theory offers applications to a range of critical social issues through many topics and lenses including but not limited to:

 - subjugated knowledge;

 - centering the voices of the marginalized (e.g., counter storytelling);

-If you are interested in this (ad)venture, as we hope you are, please take note of the following:
+If you are interested in submitting a proposal, please note the following:

-- APA style- References, citations, and general style of manuscripts should be prepared in accordance with the APA Publication Manual, 6th ed.
-Cite in the text by author and date (Smith, 1983) and include an alphabetical list at the end of the article.
-All parts of the manuscript should be typewritten, double-spaced, with margins of at least one inch on all sides.
+- APA style- References, citations, and general style of abstracts should be prepared in accordance with the APA Publication Manual, 6th Cite in the text by author and date (Smith, 1983) and include an alphabetical list at the end.
 Number manuscript pages consecutively throughout the paper.
 Authors should also supply a shortened version of the title suitable for the running head, not exceeding 50 character spaces.
-Each article should be summarized in an abstract of not more than 100 words.

-- For consideration, manuscripts must be submitted by August 20, 2018.
+- Although the timeline may change, we anticipate making selection decisions and sending abstract feedback within 2 months.
+Full-length manuscripts will be due on or after July 1, 2019.
 Manuscripts may be submitted early.
-Manuscripts submitted after this date will not be eligible for inclusion in the issue.
+Manuscripts submitted after this date may not be eligible for inclusion in the issue.

 Kim A. Case, Ph.D., University of Houston-Clear Lake